JarrydWannenburg/JarrydWannenburg/README.md

 **Skills:** Python (pandas, statsmodels)

 **Description:**
-Build a machine learning model (using OLS) to estimate doggy shoe size from a given harness size and other features.
+Beginner levle: build a machine learning model (using OLS) to estimate doggy shoe size from a given harness size and other features.

 ## Web Application Development